-For both programs, in addition to meeting the general requirements of the Graduate School and University as stated in this Bulletin, the applicant must submit scores from the GRE and two letters of recommendation.
+For both programs, in addition to meeting the general requirements of the Graduate School and university as stated in this Bulletin, the applicant must submit scores from the GRE and two letters of recommendation.
 Letters of recommendation should be from persons qualified to assess the applicant's readiness for graduate study and should be sent to the department or school.
 Students admitted will receive either regular or conditional admission, as described earlier in this Bulletin.
 Students admitted on conditional basis must make a grade point average of at least 3.00 the first semester on specific courses designated by the department faculty (specifically on the first nine (9) hours of course work numbered 500 or above or on all course work taken while completing this nine (9) hour requirement).
 Regardless of previous college experience, if English is not the native language of any student, evidence of English proficiency must be provided prior to admission into the graduate program.
 The MTELP (Michigan Test of English Language Proficiency) requirement is "Proficiency II" and is preferred by the department.
 Alternatively a TOEFL of 550 may be accepted.
 In addition, a score of 4 ("functional language skills") must be earned on a fluency test administered by the English Language Institute.
 This fluency test is specifically designed to determine listening and speaking skills with respect to situations and language expected during the practicum phase of the program.

-To receive maximum consideration, graduate applications for the Fall semester should be received by the department by April 15, and applications for the Spring semester should be received by November 1.
+To receive maximum consideration, graduate applications for the fall semester should be received by the department by April 15, and applications for the spring semester should be received by

 A minimum of thirty (30) semester hours of course work, excluding hours awarded for thesis, is required for the thesis option.
 A minimum of thirty-six (36) semester hours of course work is required for the non-thesis option.
 In addition, individuals who do not hold certification at admission must complete a practicum of forty-seven (47) hours.
 A minimum of eighteen (18) semester hours must be in courses numbered 600 or above.
 The courses should interrelate and be directed toward an area of emphasis.
 An area of emphasis such as microbiology, chemistry, hematology, immunology, management, or education will be chosen by the student, and all course work designated and approved by the student's graduate committee during the first semester of the program.
 Students selecting the thesis option are required to write a thesis under the direction of a Medical Technology department faculty member on a subject approved by the student's graduate committee.
 The student's graduate committee is composed of a chair and two members recommended by the department chair and appointed by the Graduate Dean.
 Courses in which a student receives less than a "C" will not be counted toward the degree.
 A student may not have more than two practicum courses and two other courses with a grade of "C" or below.
 Upon completion of course work, all students must pass oral and written comprehensive examinations.
-Additionally, student selecting the thesis option must successfully present an oral defense of the master's thesis.
-Students must have at least a 3.0 GPA to graduate.

-Non-major masters students must obtain permission of the instructor to register for MTC 502, 502L, 504, 504L, 506, 506L, 515.
-Registration for practicum level courses is limited as described in this Bulletin.
+Nonmajor master's students must obtain permission of the instructor to register for MTC 502, 502L, 504, 504L, 506, 506L, 515.
+Registration for practicum-level courses is limited as described in this Bulletin.